BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject1.md

 ## Test if your function worked by running:

 ```
-# If your function worked this will show users withing the contractors group
+# If your function worked this will show users within the contractors group
 Get-ADGroupMember -Identity Contractors
 ```